Open Enrollment

 Flexible Spending Accounts

-To have an FSA in 2025, you must enroll during Open Enrollment, regardless of whether or not you currently have an FSA.
+To have an FSA in 2026, you must enroll during open enrollment, regardless of whether or not you currently have an FSA.
 FSAs do not automatically renew.

 FSA basics, like eligible expenses, procedures for reimbursement, and more can be found on the Flexible Spending Account page.